tesujimath/qlsync/README.md

 music files, but is otherwise independent.

-Different transport protocols are supported to connect to your device: filesystem (i.e. mounted mass storage devive), FTP, and SFTP.
+Different transport protocols are supported to connect to your device: filesystem (i.e. mounted mass storage devive), FTP, SFTP, and ADB (Android Debug Bridge).
+MTP will never be supported; it is utterly hopeless.

-MTP is not currently supported.
+For Android devices, ADB is highly recommended.
+You will need to enable USB debugging (in developer options, which appear after you tap repeatedly on About -> Software Information -> More -> Build Number).

 The program enables you to specify the parameters (transport protocol, music location, etc) for various devices.
 These are saved in the file ~/.qlsync.
-Note that any password you specify for ftp connection will be stored in that file (in pickle format, so easily readable).
+Note that any password you specify for e.g. ftp connection will be stored in that file (in pickle format, so easily readable).
 For this reason, permissions on that file are set to 600.
 A future version of this program may encrypt that file.  ;-)

 The scan operation will scan both the Quodlibet library (for changed playlists, etc), and your device.
 A list of all playlists known to